The Girl Next Door Who Packs a Punch

 I'm a classically trained AEA actor.
-I've got an itch for adventure (running with the bulls in Spain, hanging off the CN Tower, hiking the Inca Trail to Machu Picchu, a goal to run a race in all 50 states, weekly trapeze lessons, a passion of history (especially Teddy Roosevelt and The Civil War era) which I get to exercise working as a tour guide up and down the East Coast, a taste for fine bourbon, and a love of the Bard.
+I've got an itch for adventure (running with the bulls in Spain, hanging off the CN Tower, hiking the Inca Trail to Machu Picchu, a goal to run a race in all 50 states, trapeze lessons, a passion of history (especially Teddy Roosevelt and The Civil War era) which I get to exercise working as a tour guide up and down the East Coast, a taste for fine bourbon, and a love of the Bard.

 CURRENTLY appearing as Ellen/Jenna in "Maple and Vine" in DC running Sept 29-Oct 23 TICKETS

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 I grew up in Kentucky running amok amongst the bluegrass, playing soccer and baseball on all-boy teams.
 However, at age 10, when my thick accent was no longer cute, my family moved my younger brother and I to the frozen north: Kalamazoo, Michigan.
 I first attempted making friends in the “tundra” by auditioning for the HS production of “Cinderella.”
 I fell in love.

 While sports and academics remained important to me as an overachieving nerd and sports fan, I started focusing on theatre: I got involved with forensics, speech and debate competitions, receiving perfect scores at several competitions and competing at the state level.
 I started performing at community theatres in the area.
 As a senior in high school, I had the opportunity to forgo my normal high school experience to attend Interlochen Arts Academy.
 I chose to go for it.